 - Library: How do I use the library?

-- Office of Diversity and International Affairs: Is there an office that supports my diverse needs?
+- Office of Diversity and Equity: Is there an office that supports my diverse needs?

 - Peer Mentoring: Is there an experienced student I can talk to and ask questions of?